COVID-19: Frequently asked questions

 Will my flu shot protect me from COVID-19?

 No. However, getting a flu shot can help you avoid influenza, which could be confused with COVID-19 due to similar symptoms.
 And you can get the flu and COVID at the same time.
-It’s highly recommended that everyone get their flu shot if they haven’t already had it.

 Should I get tested for COVID?